 Housing in Rome

-Visit the state department for country specific information on Italy, along with travel alerts and travel warnings.
+Visit the State Department's website for country specific information on Italy, along with travel alerts and travel warnings.

 Criteria for Acceptance

 For the Loyola study abroad program in Rome, students must have a minimum of 2.75 CQPA.
-They should apply to Loyola’s Office of International Programs by Wednesday after Thanksgiving break of their sophomore year, in order to be considered for fall or spring semester spots in their junior year.
+They should apply to Loyola’s Office of International Programs by the second Wednesday after Thanksgiving break of their sophomore year, in order to be considered for fall or spring semester spots in their junior year.
 Disciplinary records from the school’s Office of Student Life are taken into consideration when reviewing applications.
-Students should mark down second and third choices in the event that we cannot offer them a spot in the Rome program.
-There are usually 30 available spots for each semester.
+Students must select second and third choices in the event that we cannot offer them a spot in the Rome program.
 Lastly, it is required that students find at least five classes in this program that fit into their Loyola degree program.

 Money and Banking

-We do not encourage students to open up an Italian bank account.
-It is best to use their U.S. bank account.
+It is best for students to use their U.S. bank account.
 Students will be able to withdraw money from any ATM in Europe (as long as the account has a debit card instead of an ATM card).
 You should check with your bank to make sure that the student’s debit/credit card will work overseas, and find out the fees associated with using the account internationally (do the same with any credit cards).
-In the past former students from the program recommended withdrawing the maximum amount allowed from ATMs while in Rome, and then keeping their cash in their bedrooms while bringing out only the amount that they need each time they leave home.
-This will save on ATM fees.
 You should also check to see if your bank is partnered with any European banks.
 Usually in that case, students can use the partner’s ATMs for free or for a very low fee.
 Credit/ Debit cards are not as widely accepted in certain European countries as they are in the U.S. People tend to use cash more frequently.
 Students should make sure that they are signed up for web banking for all accounts that they will be using overseas.
 That way they can monitor any fees that are being charged, as well as know their balance in American dollars.
 When using ATMs in Europe, all information and dispensed currency will be in Euros.
 Check www.xe.com for the current currency conversion.

 Living in Europe for four months can be very expensive.
-It seems that most students who studied in the spring 2013 semester spent from $4000 – $7500.
+Students have reported spending anywhere from $4000 – $7500.
 It is very important that students are conscious of their money from the very first week.
 It is easy for students not to think about their budget until they realize that they have gone through half of it in the first month.
-The Rome program includes some meals with the host families, so that does help with controlling costs.

 Students are required to obtain a student visa to study in Italy, as well as a residence permit upon arrival in Rome.
 To apply for a visa, students must have a passport that is valid through six months after the end of the period of study.
 If the student already has a passport, the expiration date should be checked to ensure that it meets the date requirement.
 Students should apply for a passport as soon as they know they are applying to study abroad.

 The student visa is what allows the students to enter Italy.
-Once they arrive, our onsite director will facilitate the process of obtaining their residence permit (permesso di soggiorno), which will allow them to stay in Italy for the duration of the program.
+Once they arrive, John Cabot will inform the students of the process of obtaining their residence permit (permesso di soggiorno), which will allow them to stay in Italy for the duration of the program.
 For the residence permit, students must submit photos, copies of their health insurance information, and copies of their entire passport.
-The permit costs 155.12 Euro (as of 7/2013).
+The permit costs approximately 155.12 Euro (as of 2018).
 Students will be given the latest information on the permit requirements in the predeparture workshops.

 **Please keep in mind that study abroad information, dates, benefits, and fees are subject to change without notification.
 You are encouraged to contact the Office of International Programs directly for the most up-to-date information regarding any study abroad programs offered at Loyola.